 The Design and Development Fund (DDF)**

-Open to all students for off-campus excursions, conferences, events, and programs that support their personal development as leaders and innovators.
-This fund supports students to pursue experiences that help them design their future in alignment with the mission of the CIL.
-This can include the cost of travel, ticket, or other fees.
+Open to all actively enrolled students for off-campus excursions, conferences, and events, and/or to access to resources that support their personal development as leaders and innovators.
+This fund is designed to equip students with the skills and tools they need to design their future in alignment with the mission of the CIL.
+This can include the cost of travel, ticket fees, or other expenses used to support student projects and ventures.

 Application for the DDF can be found here.